cherryservers/cherryctl/docs/cherryctl_server_reinstall.md

       --image string            Operating system slug for the server.
       --os-partition-size int   OS partition size in GB.
       --password string         Server password.
-  -i, --server-id int           The ID of a server.
       --ssh-keys strings        Comma separated list of SSH key IDs to be embed in the Server.
 ```